juavauj/MaxPatches/README.md

 # Max Patches

-Max-msp patches that I used in previous live-performances.
+Max-msp patches that we perform in previous live-performances.